snehalasodekar/snehalasodekar/README.md

 -->

 ## 👨🏻‍💻  About Me
 <p>  I'm a full stack developer.
 I love programming and am interested & learning to create the best and accessible web applications with enhanced user experience.
-Do stop by and have a look at my <a href="https://snehalchetan.github.io/html-introduction/"> portfolio</a> too. 😀</p>
+I am eager to gain new skills.😀</p>
     <p> I'm currently studying Junior Fullstack Web Development at BeCode.</p>

 ## 📱 Contact Me